CentOS-PaaS-SIG/linchpin/docs/source/examples/workspaces/dummy-shell-hooks/README.rst

 Dummy Shell Hooks
 =================

-Demonstrates the use of shell hooks, as opposed to the ansible hooks used in dummy-hook-flags
+Demonstrates the use of shell hooks, as opposed to the ansible hooks used in dummy-ansible-hooks example.